Cadence of Hyrule: Development

-Cadence of Hyrule was developed by Brace Yourself Games, directed by Crypt of the NecroDancer creator Ryan Clark.
+Cadence of Hyrule was developed by Brace Yourself Games and directed by Crypt of the NecroDancer creator Ryan Clark.
 It began development when Clark approached Nintendo to ask permission to use The Legend of Zelda content as DLC for the Nintendo Switch port of the game.
 Clark stated that a mutual interest in the idea grew faster than they were expecting.
 The project eventually evolved into a new crossover title.
 The project was described as a new entry in the Crypt of the NecroDancer series, while also taking care to make sure it works as a Legend of Zelda game as well.
 Clark stated that he was excited to work with The Legend of Zelda soundtrack, due to the series' compositions as well as the use of instruments as gameplay mechanics.
-While Nintendo has worked with larger third-party studios and publishers before on titles related to its intellectual property, such as with Ubisoft, Atlus, and Capcom, Cadence of Hyrule is one of the few times Nintendo has given out its properties to a small independent developer.

 Composer Danny Baranowsky provides the 25-song soundtrack, which remixes several classic Zelda songs.
 Part of the pixel art style for the game was developed by members of the Sonic Mania art team.

-The game was announced in March 2019, at the end of a Nintendo Direct 'Nindies' showcase and was released on June 13.
+The game was announced in March 2019, at the end of a Nintendo Direct "Nindies" showcase, and garnered immediate attention for being a rare instance of Nintendo allowing a small independent developer to make use of its intellectual property, as most Nintendo collaborations of this nature had previously been with larger third-party developers such as Ubisoft, Atlus, and Capcom.
+The game released on June 13.

 Free downloadable content (DLC) for the game was added on December 18 the same year.
 It includes additional story-based content, with Octavo as the playable character, and a Dungeons mode.
 Three additional paid DLC were released in 2020, and can be purchased individually or as part of a Season Pass.
 The first, released on July 20, adds five playable characters to the game, each with their own special moves and attacks, including Impa, Shadow Link and Shadow Zelda from The Legend of Zelda, and Aria and Frederick from Crypt of the Necrodancer.
 The second, released on August 31, is a pack containing additional music tracks for the game arranged by Jules "FamilyJules" Conroy, Alex "A_Rival" Esquivel, and Chipzel.
 The final DLC, released on September 23, is a new adventure titled "Symphony of the Mask", starring the Skull Kid from The Legend of Zelda: Majora's Mask, which includes new maps, modes, and music.
 Additionally, a physical version of the game that includes all DLC was released on October 23.